gluster/glusterdocs/glossary.md

 **Self-Heal**
 :   The self-heal daemon that runs in the background, identifies
-    inconsistencies in files/dirs in a replicated volume and then resolves or heals them.
+    inconsistencies in files/dirs in a replicated or erasure coded volume and then resolves or heals them.
 This healing process is usually required when one or more bricks of a volume goes down and then comes up later.